All Episodes

 Right.

-And they try to debunk it with that, and you know, the obvious quick answer, it was a star.
+And they try to debunk it with that, and, you know, the obvious quick answer, it was a star.

 Chuck was mistaken.

-It was, and there was indeed, a software error.
+And there was indeed a software error.

 Yeah, there is a star there.